Tracking Affiliate Conversions in Google Ads

 Reach over 3.5 billion daily searches and tap into the world’s largest online audience.
 Automatically track and integrate all your affiliate sales and lead data as conversions in Google Ads and start automating and scaling your campaigns.

-In order to track affiliate sale & lead conversions in Google Ads, GCLIDs need to be picked up and used within one of the following three conversion integration methods:
+In order to track affiliate sales & lead conversions in Google Ads, GCLIDs need to be picked up and used within one of the following three conversion integration methods:

 • Direct Affiliate Conversion Integration in Google Ads via Google Ads global site tag